exoplatform/exo-documentation/docs/Administration.rst

 -----------

-When you are a member of the group of spaces managers and you click on the edit icon |image309| of a specific space, you will be redirected to the configuration page of that space in an another browser tab.
+When you are a member of the group of spaces managers and you click on the edit icon |image309| of a specific space, you are redirected to the configuration page of that space in an another browser tab.

 |image310|